navi_wide_blnk

 After the interview was over, and while packing up the equipment, John, Glenn, and Ray came across a tall, cylindrical, metal ashtray in the recording studio that exhibited terrific sound properties.
 After a brief, whispered discussion they decided to appropriate the ashtray by hiding it inside one of our larger cardboard tube instruments.

-When the "Diazo Brothers" interview aired nationally on CBC radio, most of us were listening to the broadcast together.
-It was a great success.
+When the "Diazo Brothers" interview aired nationally on CBC, we gathered round a radio and listened to the broadcast together.

-But, just before the program ended, we heard John, Glenn, and Ray whispering something about stealing an ashtray.
+It was a great success, but just before the program ended, we were surprised to hear the voices of John, Glenn, and Ray whispering something about stealing an ashtray.

 Unknown to us at the time, the studio microphones were still hot when we were packing up, and the program director added the recorded "theft" to the end of the program.